Mikaela/mikaela.github.io/blog/_posts/2017-04-30-post-trans.md

 - Swedish, which I regret not learning at junior high school, but I had dysphoria, bullying, suicidality, depression and everything and I think I hear it in Helsinki daily and it's also official language in Finland.
-- Spanish as _mi amas Esperanton_, it looks so much like Esperanto so I feel I almost understand everything written in it and it's the second most spoken language in the world, so I have to learn it.
+- Spanish as <em lang="eo">mi amas Esperanton</em>, it looks so much like Esperanto so I feel I almost understand everything written in it and it's the second most spoken language in the world, so I have to learn it.
 - Lojban thanks to the friend mentioned earlier.

-Do mi nun parolas la finnan, la anglan, Esperanton kaj mi lernas hispanan, la svennan kaj la lojbanon.
-Entirely sane.
+<em lang="eo">Do mi nun parolas la finnan, la anglan, Esperanton kaj mi lernas hispanan,
+la svennan kaj la lojbanon.</em> Entirely sane.

 ---